 To apply to the BFA in Game Design, you will need to apply to New York University.
 You will also be sending in a portfolio for us to review.
 Your portfolio can be anything you want, as long as it shows off your creativity for games.
 It could be a film you made or a story you wrote.
 It could be the rules for a card game or a prototype computer game.
 Or it could be a song you composed, sculpture you constructed, or play you wrote.

 More information about the application process and the portfolio can be found here.

 With regards to tuition and fees, the Office of Undergraduate Admissions provides a very helpful breakdown of costs here.

-NYU’s Media and Games Network (MAGNET) is the home of the NYU Game Center, alongside programs from Steinhardt in Games for Learning, Polytechnic School of Engineering in Integrated Digital Media and Computer Engineering, Courant Institute of Mathematics, and the Center for Urban Science and Progress.
-The stunning brand new space includes state of the art classrooms and studios, a black box theater, recording studio, 3D and large format printers, and the Game Center Open Library, all of which is available to Game Design BFA students.
+In the fall of 2019, 370 Jay Street became the new home of the Tisch departments Game Center, Clive Davis Institue of Recorded Music, and ITP & AMA alongside programs from Steinhardt in Games for Learning, Tandon School of Engineering in Integrated Digital Media and Computer Engineering, Courant Institute of Mathematics, and the Center for Urban Science and Progress.
+The stunning brand new space includes state of the art classrooms and studios, several black box theater, recording studios, 3D and large format printers, and the Game Center Open Library, all of which are available to Game Design BFA students.
 The integration of many different departments in one place leads to new collaborations across disciplines and schools at NYU.

 Life after the Game Center

 Our efforts don’t stop at the classroom door.
 Just as important as your education is what happens when you finish your time at NYU.
 A major focus of the NYU Game Center is making sure that you find internships and jobs during and after the BFA program, so that you are set up to create your dream career in games.

 - Workshops and events – Each spring we host “Strategy Guide: Breaking into the Game Industry”, a panel discussion with studio heads and working Game Center grads that also doubles as a job fair.